Program Information: Veterans Healthcare System of the Ozarks - Mental Health

 Other Fringe Benefits (not indicated above):

 Brief description of the typical work day for an intern at this training site A standard work day for interns is 8:00 am to 4:30 pm.
 Interns will typically work on clinical rotations on Mondays, Tuesdays, Wednesdays, and Fridays.
 Our seminars, didactics, and group supervision are concentrated on Thursdays.
-Interns have private offices with their own computers and phone extensions which facilitates managing their clinical schedules and working efficiently.
-Telework has been possible during the pandemic, but has not been required.
-Continuing availability of telework for interns will depend on public health conditions and national VA policy.
+Interns have private offices, their own laptop computers, and phone extensions which facilitates managing their clinical schedules and working efficiently.
+Please note that office assignments may require some flexibility during the first four weeks of the internship when the class of 2024-2025 will overlap with the class of 2023-2024 due to a change in our start date.
+We began allowing telework during the pandemic.
+Some degree of telework will probably continue to be available, but this will depend on public health conditions and national VA policy.
 Most clinical activities take place in the Mental Health building (or by telehealth).
 Exceptions include: the Homebased Primary Care rotation, which involves travel to Veterans' homes with a supervisor; and the Substance Abuse Residential Rehabilitation Treatment Program which is in a separate building a few hundred yards away.
 Interns are provided ample supervision that is scheduled in coordination with clinical supervisors.
 Interns typically tell us that they have more than adequate time to complete paperwork and report writing.
 Neuropsychology interns, in particular, have protected time for writing reports.

 Does this site have practicum psychology students on site?
 Yes